On Incremental Stability of Interconnected Switched Systems: Introduction

-Motivated by the above considerations, we derive sufficient conditions in terms of matrix measures to ensure incremental stability of the interconnected switched systems.
-In this paper, we consider two classes of interconnections, namely cascade connection and feedback connection, to state the results.
-In both cases, two nonlinear switched systems are interconnected.
-The key contributions can be encapsulated in the following bullet points. \begin{itemize} \item The framework uses contraction theory's powerful property, which preserves stability in interconnected nonlinear systems. \item The idea is extended to switched nonlinear systems. \item Sufficient conditions based on matrix measures are derived to ensure the contractivity of the overall system for both feedback and cascaded interconnections. \item For the feedback connection of switched nonlinear systems, a small gain characterisation is derived to establish stability. \item The coordinate invariance due to matrix measure-based analysis brings more advantages to the proposition. \end{itemize} Section (\ref{Preliminary of Incremental Stability}) introduces the preliminaries related to incremental stability and how the analysis is done for bimodal switched systems.
-This includes a prologue to the switched system, particularly in the framework of Piece Wise Affine form.
-Section (\ref{problem formulation}) discusses the basic problem set up with system descriptions.
-In section (\ref{main}), it is explained how contraction theory can be explored in analyzing the incremental stability of switched interconnected systems.
-In (\ref{Results}), two numerical examples are considered, and simulation results are presented to claim the propositions, followed by concluding remarks in the last section.
+Motivated by the above considerations, we derive sufficient conditions in terms of matrix measures to ensure incremental input-to-state stability of interconnected switched systems.
+In this paper, we mainly consider two classes of interconnections, namely the feedback connection and the cascade, to state the results.
+In both cases of interconnection, bimodal switched systems are considered.
+Finally, the $\delta$-ISS result corresponding to the general interconnection of $N$-bimodal switched subsystems is presented.
+The key highlights of the paper can be encapsulated as follows: \begin{itemize} \item Unlike the challenges faced in interconnected systems, our proposed framework leverages contraction theory's powerful property, which preserves incremental stability in interconnected nonlinear circuits/systems. \item Unlike results \cite{van2023small}, where the system considered is linear and feedback is switched, our proposition is valid for a more general interconnection.
+We consider that all interconnected subsystems are nonlinear switched systems based on state-dependent switching.
+This enhances the generality of the classes of systems under consideration. \item The use of contraction-theoretic tools help to derive sufficient conditions based on matrix measures to ensure the overall system's incremental ISS ($\delta$-ISS) with exponential convergence for both feedback and cascaded interconnections, whereas in many existing study of interconnected switched systems \cite{switched_interconnected, smallgain_liberzon}, the nature of convergence is asymptotic. \item We present a small gain-like condition to establish ($\delta$-ISS) of the overall system for the feedback system and later for the generalised interconnection. \end{itemize} Section (\ref{Preliminary of Incremental Stability}) introduces the preliminaries related to the switched system in the presence of external and internal input.
+This section includes the definition of incremental ISS and preliminary existing results for the analysis of switched systems.
+Section (\ref{problem formulation}) discusses the basic problem setup with system descriptions.
+In section (\ref{main}), how contraction theory can be explored in analysing the ($\delta$-ISS) of switched interconnected systems is explained.
+While (\ref{generalised}) states the results for generalised interconnection.
+In (\ref{Results}), numerical examples are considered, and simulation results are presented to claim the propositions, followed by concluding remarks in the last section.